openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A *prefix decrement expression* is an expression preceded by the operator '``--``'.
+*Prefix decrement expression* is an expression preceded by the operator '``--``'.

 A :index:`compile-time error` occurs if the type of the variable resultant from